 - Wear sunglasses if light sensitivity is an issue

 - Avoid places where dust, smoke, or other irritants can be exposed to the eyes

 - Take appropriate time off of work to recovery and heal

-Call the Eye Care Institute today!
+Call Eye Care Institute today!

-Our doctors are available to help at our three office locations.
+Our doctors are available to help at our two office locations.
 If you are in need of an examination or want to discuss the benefits of corneal transplant surgery, we encourage you to call (707) 546-9800 to schedule an appointment.